JakPopielarz/Receipts/README.md

 # Receipts
-A fairly simple program to analyse and automatically create a database of receipts.
+A fairly simple app to analyse and automatically create a database of receipts.
 This bases on photos.

 To achieve the ultimate number recognition a KNNearest algorithm from OpenCV library was employed.